SlightHeadache/choctopus44/README.md

 ### Notes

  * Single pin sockets and the slide switch only have an use case if you plan on using a Nice!Nano or equivalent as they are used for managing battery connection.
  * The length of the required stand-offs is highly dependant on the used battery and its orientation (assuming one is used at all), and the used MCU socket.
    With the listed screws and stand offs, a 5mm thick battery can fit between the MCU and the MCU cover without much issue as long as the the MCU socket is slim enough.
  * Using the listed slide switch requires cutting two traces and some hand wiring thanks to a mistake I made while reading datasheets.
 See [Slide Switch Handwiring Guide](documents/slide_switch_handwiring_guide.md) for documentation.

 ## Firmwares

  * QMK: https://github.com/SlightHeadache/qmk_firmware
    * Navigate to your QMK folder and run the following `bash` command to fetch and switch to the WIP branch.
 If you are using git via PowerShell or CMD, remember to switch the `&&`s to semicolons.
      Remember to switch to your preferred local branch if you wish to meddle with other keyboards.
      ```sh
      git remote add choctopus_project git@github.com:SlightHeadache/qmk_firmware.git && git fetch choctopus_project && git checkout --track -b choctopus_project choctopus_project/master
      ```
  * ZMK (semantically incorrect WIP): https://github.com/SlightHeadache/zmk
+   * For an easy online build using GitHub actions, fork https://github.com/SlightHeadache/zmk-config and enable Actions from *Settings -> Actions -> Allow all actions*.
+Then clone your fork.
+     The firmware should now build automagically when you're done editing your keymap

 ## Build guide